How to Create a Cryptocurrency - Coindoo

 • Cut Out Middlemen in Transactions: Using cryptocurrencies eliminates intermediaries since one can run their web domain on a blockchain domain.
 This means that cryptocurrency owners own their domains and will not need to pay fees for hosting.
 On the other hand, owning a cryptocurrency gives one free access to code from an open-source community that will allow them to develop a superior product.
 These are the main reasons you should learn how to start your cryptocurrency.

-Pros and Cons of Making a Cryptocurrency
+Pros and Cons of Making Your Own Coin

 Pros: